ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 ### ExceptionHandlingDecorator ###

 - Must implement part of 6.a/7.c/9.d/10.b: Provide function which allows to write without blocking in case of an unavailable device:
   - The list `ChimeraTK::DeviceModule::writeRecoveryOpen` [tbd: new name for the list] is filled with the "recovery accessor" (a "copy" of the original accessor, created by `ChimeraTK::Application::createDeviceVariable()`).
 This accessor allows the restoration of the last known value of a register after recovery from an exception by the DeviceModule.
-See also @ref exceptionHandlingDesign.
+See also @ref spec_execptionHandling.
   - When a write happens while the device is still unavailable (not opened or initialisation still in progress), the write should not block (in contrast to normal writes in a `ChimeraTK::ApplicationModule::mainLoop()`).
   - The "recovery accessor" is also used in this case to defer the write operation until the device becomes available.
   - The actual write is then performed asynchronously by the `ChimeraTK::DeviceModule`.